cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 this.localStorage.getItem('test', { type: 'string' })
 ```

 The previous API may be removed in v9.
+So this change is strongly recommended, but you have time.

 ### Cast now inferred!